-- 1. Attend a UC Application workshop for an overview of the online application. - --(visit the Transfer Center for dates and times) - 2.
-To begin an online admission application, log on to universityofcalifornia.edu/apply - Select "Apply Online" - Create a New Account - Remember to check the UC TAG box ☑ on the application, if applicable. - 3.
+- Attend a UC Application workshop for an overview of the online application. --visit the Transfer Center for dates / times or visit the transfer website at: www.elcamino.edu/student/studentservices/transfercenter/ - 2.
+To begin an online admission application, log on to university of california. edu/apply - Select "Apply Online" - Create a New Account - 3.
 Attend an Application Assistance Open Lab to receive assistance with your application.
-When attending an Open Lab, you must bring unofficial transcripts from all colleges attended. --(visit the Transfer Center for dates and times) - 4.
+When attending an Open Lab, you must bring unofficial transcripts from all colleges attended. --visit the Transfer Center for dates / times or visit the transfer website - 4.
 Begin the UC Personal Insight questions early.
-Attend a personal insight questions workshop. --(visit the Transfer Center for dates and times) - 5.
+Attend a personal insight questions workshop/open lab. --visit the Transfer Center for dates and times or visit the transfer website - 5.
 It is recommended that a Transfer Advisor review your application before submitting it.